 If you're around children—or even adults—for any length of time, you will eventually hear "I'm sorry, I didn't mean it" or "I'm sorry, it wasn't my intention to hurt you."
 And then the child or person goes along their merry way like nothing ever happened.

 But if we didn't mean it, why did we do it?
-Why do we so easily dismiss our behavior when we hurt someone that it was okay just because we "didn't mean to"?
-This statement has become so common that we have come to accept it as true.
-Let's look a little deeper.
+Why do we so easily dismiss our behavior with a casual comment?

 Estimated reading time: 5 minutes

 The Underlying Meaning of a Communication Is Its Truth